 “Historic.”
 “Epic.”
 “Unprecedented.”
-Whatever words the newspeople give it, we can all agree that getting several feet of snow within a couple weeks in Jan/Feb 2015 has put a load on our roofs.
+That’s what New Englanders were calling the snowstorms in Jan/Feb 2015 that dumped several feet of snow within a couple weeks.
+It put a load on our roofs.

-Our crews have been working non-stop to clear roofs of snow and ice dams in Reading and Andover.
-As of this writing in early February 2015, we expect the snow depth on roofs to continue to be a major issue for homeowners for the next several weeks.
+Duval’s crews worked non-stop to clear roofs of snow and ice dams in Reading and Andover.
+Snow depth on roofs continued to be a major issue for homeowners through late winter and early spring.

-So far we haven’t seen a lot of problems with roof collapse dangers for our residential customers along the North Shore.
+Thankfully, we didn’t see a lot of problems with roof collapse dangers for our residential customers along the North Shore.

 The biggest problem for homeowners due to all this snow on roofs is the potential for ice dams and resulting leaks that can cause significant damage to your house.

-We’ve had cold temperatures so far this winter, but that will change.
-Spring will come again!
-If the snow is not removed and we go through several freeze/thaw cycles, the ice dams will worsen and the likelihood of leaks will increase.
+If snow is not removed and we go through several freeze/thaw cycles, ice dams will worsen and the likelihood of leaks will increase.

 Our crews are expert roofers who know how to clear snow without damaging shingles, skylights, chimneys, gutters or other parts of your roof.
 They also have safety equipment for what can be a very dangerous job.
 If the snow is piling up on your North Shore roof, contact Duval Roofing about our roof snow removal service.